This is the second in a two-part blog series on the scope of your patent application’s claim set. (Read Part One)

 So by strategically narrowing your claims to a specific technological field, you can hedge against unknown prior art from other fields you don’t specialize in.

-If you’re filing in the United States and want to add broader claims later, you can always file a “continuation” application.
+If you’re filing in the United States and want to add broader claims later, you can typically file a “continuation” application.
 A continuation application refers to an application that’s based on an earlier-filed patent application (called the “parent” application), and uses the same priority filing date and specification as the parent application.

 If the claims of your parent application cover only a specific embodiment of your invention, a continuation application can be a useful follow-up for pursuing broader claims — whether to cover alternative embodiments, or to block competitors’ attempts to “design around” your patent.